Werner Flechsig: Life

 Internationale Funkausstellung is the International Radio Exposition.)
 The new color television method used two primary colors.

 The process failed to produce satisfactory pictures.
 Members of the organization discussed developing a more accurate method to produce a full-color display: Additive color mixing with three primary colors.

 Flechsig invented the principle of color picture generation with shadow-mask picture tubes., He registered his shadow-mask process in July 1938 as a German Reichspatent.
 The patent title was "Cathode Ray Tube for the Development of Multicolored Pictures on a Fluorescent Screen."
 An exhibit at the 1939 Internationale Funkausstellung Berlin displayed a prototype of Flechsig's color television receiver.

-The war put an end to technical implementation of Flechsig's shadow mask picture tube.
+The war put an end to the technical implementation of Flechsig's shadow mask picture tube.
 The Radio Corporation of America produced the first commercial realization in 1949.

 Flechsig was an honorary member of the Television and Cinema Engineering Society.
 Werner Flechsig died on 12 October 1981, in Wolfenbüttel.